walkerk1980/LSW/CONTRIBUTING.md

 Make sure that the email body contains:

 - The Github issue number, if any
-- That this dump is destinated to the WSL team
+- That this dump is destinated to the LSW team

-### 11) Reporting a WSL process crash
+### 11) Reporting a LSW process crash

-The easiest way to report a WSL process crash is by [collecting a user-mode crash dump](https://learn.microsoft.com/windows/win32/wer/collecting-user-mode-dumps).
+The easiest way to report a LSW process crash is by [collecting a user-mode crash dump](https://learn.microsoft.com/windows/win32/wer/collecting-user-mode-dumps).

-To collect dumps of all running WSL processe, please open a PowerShell prompt with admin privileges, navigate to a folder where you'd like to put your log files and run these commands:
+To collect dumps of all running LSW processe, please open a PowerShell prompt with admin privileges, navigate to a folder where you'd like to put your log files and run these commands:

 ```
-Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/microsoft/WSL/master/diagnostics/collect-wsl-logs.ps1" -OutFile collect-wsl-logs.ps1
+Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/microsoft/LSW/master/diagnostics/collect-lsw-logs.ps1" -OutFile collect-lsw-logs.ps1
 Set-ExecutionPolicy Bypass -Scope Process -Force
-.\collect-wsl-logs.ps1 -Dump
+.\collect-lsw-logs.ps1 -Dump
 ```

 The script will output the path to the log file when it is done.